agoldst/dfr-browser/README.md

 are the whole story of this dispatch.
 Delete them and the browser will no longer respond to `#/words`.
 You could now remove the file defining [view.words](src/view/words.js).

-Assumptions about the document metadata are restricted to two places: the `metadata` object and the `bib` object.
-A new `dfb` constructs the `metadata` (passing it the incoming data from the metadata file) and then hands it off to the `model` for storage.
-When document metadata must be displayed or sorted, the `dfb` passes that data to `bib` for formatting or sorting.

-To run the program, initialize a `dfb()` object and call its `load()` method.
+In any case: to run the program, initialize a `dfb()` object and call its `load()` method.
 This will trigger a series of requests for data files and set up the event listeners for user interaction (the main one is the `hashchange` handler).

-Thus, the following lines must be executed after all the libraries and scripts have been loaded in `index.html`:
+In short, the following lines must be executed after all the libraries and scripts have been loaded in `index.html`:

 ```js
 dfb({